 });

 Deploy this temporarily.
-Any user with an active SW gets a self-uninstall on next page load, then refresh, then they see real HTML again.
-After 1-2 weeks, replace it with your normal (fixed) SW.
+Any user with an active SW gets a self-uninstall on next page load, the controlled tab reloads, and they see real HTML again.
+After 1-2 weeks (long enough for iOS Safari stragglers, see the FAQ), replace it with your normal, fixed SW at the same URL.

 Step 5: Bump the SW filename or version to force re-registration